hsehestedt/WIM-Tools/README.md

 - Inject Windows updates into one or more editions of Windows (Home, Pro, Education, etc.) and then combine them all into a single Windows image.

 - Inject drivers including boot-critical drivers into one or more editions of Windows (Home, Pro, Education, etc.) and then combine them all into a single Windows image.

+- Modifu the BOOT.WIM file in your Windows media to automatically bypass the Windows 11 system requirements checks.

 - Take a Windows image and create a bootable disk from it.
 This bootable disk will be bootable from BIOS and UEFI based systems, both x64 and x86, it will support files larger than 4 GB, and will boot on systems that don't like to boot from NTFS formatted media.
 In addition, this tool will allow for the creation of additional partitions on your media that can be optionally BitLocker encrypted.
 The Windows images saved can be refreshed without affecting the other partitions on the media.